lorenzoferrante/Proto.js/README.md

 # ![logo02](https://cloud.githubusercontent.com/assets/1908782/6528859/352a62a0-c425-11e4-8eab-fe532ab03beb.png)

-<b>Proto.js</b> is a JavaScript framework for quickly create web pages, animations and interactions.
+<p style="font-family: 'Freight Sans Pro';"><b>Proto.js</b> is a JavaScript framework for quickly create web pages, animations and interactions.
 With Proto.js you can define animations with the integration with Velocity.js, that is similar to jQuery but faster.
-It's bundled with Framer Generator, an application that allows you to import layers directly out of Photoshop and Sketch.
+It's bundled with Framer Generator, an application that allows you to import layers directly out of Photoshop and Sketch.</p>

 I am currently working on a Mac app built on top of Proto.js.
 The framework is written in Coffeescript, an upgraded and more legible version of Javascript.
 You can code it in both languages.